Kentia29/Portfolio/Plant_disease_classification/README.md

 So the new directory contained 33 classes.

 This project consists in the development of a plant disease recognition model using deep convolutional networks.

+The python libraries used were:
+- Tensorflow
+- Keras
+- Matplotlib
+- Seaborn
+- Sklearn
+- Pandas
+- Numpy

+The results show a test accuracy of 98% and a loss of 0.